-In the case of events occurring within its territory not requiring notification as provided in Article 6, in particular those events for which there is insufficient information available to complete the decision instrument, a State Party should nevertheless keep WHO advised thereof through the National IHR Focal Point and consult with WHO on appropriate health measures in a timely manner.
+In the case of events occurring within its territory not requiring notification as provided in Article 6, in particular including those events for which there is insufficient information available to complete the decision instrument to assess the event within 48 hours in accordance with paragraph 6(a) of Annex 1, a State Party may should nevertheless keep WHO advised thereof through the National IHR Focal Point and consult with WHO on appropriate health measures.
 Such communications shall be treated in accordance with paragraphs 2 to 4 of Article 11.
 The State Party in whose territory the event has occurred may request WHO assistance to assess any epidemiological evidence obtained by that State Party.